algoseekgit/algoseek-connector/docs/tutorials/datasets.rst

 A :py:class:`~algoseek_connector.base.DataSource` manages the connection to a data source and enables access to data.
 It manages collections of related datasets, called data groups.
-Thinking in terms of relational databases, a group is a database.
+Thinking in terms of relational databases, a group is a database, which contains several related tables (datasets).
 The available data groups can be retrieved by using the :py:func:`~algoseek_connector.base.DataSource.list_datagroups` method:

 .. code-block:: python